selner/scooper/README.md

 * --exclude-crunchbase, -ec : Include TechCrunch's Crunchbase data in the final result set.
 * --moz-access-id, -mozid : Your Moz.com API access ID value.
 If you do not have one, Moz data will be excluded.
 Learn more at [http://moz.com/products/api].
 * --moz-secret-key, -mozkey : Your Moz.com API secret key value.
 If you do not have one, Moz data will be excluded.
 Learn more at [http://moz.com/products/api].
-* --crunchbase-api-id, -n : Your Crunchbase API key value.
+* --crunchbase-api-id, -cbid : Your Crunchbase API key value.
 If you do not have one, Crunchbase data will be excluded.
 Learn more at [http://developer.crunchbase.com].
 * --verbose, -v : Show debug statements and other information.
 * --verbose-api-calls, -va : Show API calls in verbose mode.
 * --help, -h: Display this help banner